orbbec/OrbbecSDK-Android-Wrapper/README.md

 Android wrapper implementation with jni which is forward or transfer data between java and native sensorsdk.

 ## Support android version
+- Test on the Android 13
+- Note: If using Android 10, set targetSdk to 27
 ```groovy
 minSdk 24
 //noinspection ExpiredTargetSdkVersion